 1. How much can I spend each year without jeopardizing my savings?

-“The younger you are, the lower the percentage you’ll be able to spend each year if you want your savings to last throughout your lifetime.”—Ben Storey, Director, Retirement and Personal Wealth Solutions, Bank of America Merrill Lynch
+“The younger you are, the lower the percentage you’ll be able to spend each year if you want your savings to last throughout your lifetime.”—Ben Storey, Director, Retirement Thought Leadership, Bank of America

 According to one oft-quoted rule of thumb, retirees should look at tapping into about 4% of their wealth annually.
-But that’s just a rough guideline, and one that doesn’t take into account variables such as at what age you’re retiring and whether your income needs will change as you age, says Storey.
+But that’s just a rough guideline, and one that doesn’t take into account variables such as the age at which you’re retiring and whether your income needs will change as you age, Storey says.
 “The younger you are, the lower the percentage you’ll be able to spend each year if you want your savings to last throughout your lifetime,” he says.

 2. What’s the order in which I should tap into my retirement accounts?